Stepes: Development

 Stepes was developed in conjunction with CSOFT International, a localization company with headquarters in Beijing and San Francisco.
 Stepes founder, Carl Yao, is also the creator of TermWiki, a social knowledge network for industry and domain terminology in 100 languages.

 The name "Stepes" is a reference to the Eurasian steppes, from which the majority of the world's current spoken languages originated.

 The software was launched online in early December 2015 with iOS and Android apps launched later.
 In May 2016, Stepes launched Stepes Translate, an online human translation interface that resembles Google Translate but is powered by human translators.

 Chat-based translation

 Chat-based translation describes the way Stepes feeds content to be translated to its translators on a smaller mobile screen.
 The Stepes mobile app breaks down longer documents into smaller chunks and sends them to the translator in the form of a text.
-Translators respond back with their translation, resulting in a back-and-forth "chat" which the Stepes app automatically compiles into a full translated document.
+Translators respond with their translation, resulting in a back-and-forth "chat" which the Stepes app automatically compiles into a full translated document.
 Translators can also swipe left or right to view the full translated text or the full original text.

 Stepes holds multiple patents in the US and in China for its chat-based translation interface, swipe left and right for context review and software.